From roof space to a generating commercial solar system

 Detailed commercial proposal

-You receive a written proposal covering system specification, panel and inverter selection, projected annual generation, self-consumption vs. export split, year-by-year savings, lifetime value, CO₂ reduction and full pricing.
+You receive a written proposal covering system specification, panel and inverter selection, projected annual generation, self-consumption vs. export split, year-by-year savings, lifetime value, CO₂ reduction and full pricing — built around the funding route already agreed at step 4.
 Warranty positions, monitoring options and assumptions are all stated clearly so the numbers can be challenged.

 Outcome: A proposal you can take to your board or finance team.